-In five days with TapRooT® in Dallas, you will learn how to conduct an investigation and develop effective Corrective Actions.
-A TapRooT® course can accelerate your career and has proven a professional game changer for many.
+In two days with TapRooT® in Dallas, you will learn how to conduct an investigation and develop effective Corrective Actions.
+A TapRooT® course can accelerate your career and consistently proves to be a professional game changer for many.

-Attendees should bring safety incidents or quality issues from their workplace for a team exercise.
-These may be either written reports or, alternately, you may have knowledge of an incident without a written report.
+Students should bring safety incidents or quality issues from their workplace for a team exercise.
+These may be either written reports or you may offer knowledge of an incident without a written report.
 We’ll divide into teams of 2-4 people, with each team analyzing a different problem.

-We’ll meet on August 6 at the Hilton Garden Inn Las Colinas for the 5-Day Root Cause Analysis Training course.
-You will likely want to explore Dallas so below we’ve included highlights of your host city.
+We’ll meet December 12, 2018, at the Hilton Garden Inn Las Colinas for the 2-Day Root Cause Analysis Training course.
+You’ll want to explore Dallas so below we’ve included highlights of your host city.

 Dallas has a down-home, friendly atmosphere, cool music, a memorable skyline, and a robust nightlife.
 Take a walk in the city’s urban green spaces and explore endless outdoor and recreational activities.
 To get here, you can fly into DFW or Love Airport, headquarters of Southwest.